Drone (bee): Anatomy

 A drone is characterized by eyes that are twice the size of those of worker bees and queens, and a body size greater than that of worker bees, though usually smaller than the queen bee.
 His abdomen is stouter than the abdomen of workers or queen.
 Although heavy bodied, the drone must be able to fly fast enough to accompany the queen in flight.
 The average flight time for a drone is about 20 minutes.

 An Apis cerana colony has about 200 drones during high summer peak time.

 Drones depend on worker bees to feed them.

-Drones die off or are ejected from the hive by the worker bees in late autumn, dying from exposure and the inability to protect or feed themselves, and do not reappear in the bee hive until late spring.
+Drones die off or are ejected from the hive by the worker bees, which can include the workers clipping the drones' wings, in late autumn, dying from exposure and the inability to protect or feed themselves, and do not reappear in the bee hive until late spring.
 The worker bees evict them as the drones would deplete the hive's resources too quickly if they were allowed to stay.